 Add hibiscus flowers to a teapot for brewing.
 Aim to use about 2 teaspoons of flowers for a standard-sized teapot, but you are free to add more for a stronger flavor.
-Bring water to a boil in a medium saucepan and pour the hot water into the teapot.
+For a jug of iced tea, we recommend using four to six cups of water.
+Bring water to a boil in a medium saucepan and pour the boiling water into the teapot.

-Allow the hibiscus tea to steep for about 5 minutes for a fully developed flavor profile.
+Allow the hibiscus tea to steep in hot water for about 5 minutes for a fully developed flavor profile.
 If you prefer a weaker flavor, let the tea steep for 2 minutes and taste in 30-second intervals until your desired flavor is reached.
-For stronger hibiscus tea, allow to steep for more than 5 minutes, tasting every 30 seconds.
+For stronger hibiscus tea, up the steeping time to more than 5 minutes, tasting every 30 seconds.

 Some teapots feature built-in strainers.
 If yours does not, simply pour the tea through a fine mesh strainer and into your cup.
-Hibiscus tea can be consumed as-is or you can add a sweetener such as simple syrup or honey.
-Serve with a lime slice as garnish.
+Hibiscus tea can be consumed as-is or you can add a sweetener such as simple syrup, agave, or honey.
+Serve the sweet tea with a lime slice as garnish.

 Use the previous steps for drying your own hibiscus flowers or start with pre-dried ones.
 Add the hibiscus flowers to a large pitcher and combine with cold water.
 Use about half a cup of dried hibiscus flowers for every 4 cups water.